GeorgescuAlina/proiect_final_testare_manuala/README.md

 #### 1.1.2 Entry criteria defined

 1. **Implement Personalized Recommendations for Users:**
-   - **Data Availability:** Ensure that sufficient user data, including preferences, history, and any relevant information, is available and accessible.
    - **Algorithm Selection:** Choose and finalize the recommendation algorithm(s) to be implemented.
    - **User Interface Design:** Have the user interface design for presenting recommendations ready and approved.
    - **User Story Acceptance Criteria:** Clearly define and agree upon the acceptance criteria for the user story, outlining what constitutes a successfully implemented personalized recommendation feature.